MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Germany/how-to-enter-physical-inventory-orders.md

 ---
     title: How to Enter Physical Inventory Orders
     description: A physical inventory order is a complete document that consists of a physical inventory order header and some physical inventory order lines.
 The information on a physical inventory header describes how to take the physical inventory.
-You can fill in the header manually.
-You can create a physical inventory order and relate it to one or more physical inventory recordings.

     documentationcenter: ''
     author: SorenGP